 Industries include electronics, textiles, precision instruments, metal manufacturing, power tools, anchor bolts, calculators, pharmaceuticals, and food products.
 It also produces wheat, barley, corn, potatoes, dairy products, livestock, and wine.

 It has an important financial centre, specialized in financial services for foreign entities and wealth management for non-resident individuals.

-Low business taxes and a very advantageous incorporation laws have led to a significant number of multinational companies to establish nominal offices in Liechtenstein.
+Low business taxes and very advantageous incorporation laws have led to a significant number of multinational companies establishing nominal offices in Liechtenstein.